CiscoDevNet/terraform-provider-aci/website/docs/d/l3_outside.html.markdown

 * `relation_l3ext_rs_ectx` - (Optional) Relation to VRF (class fvCtx).
 * `relation_l3ext_rs_interleak_pol` - (Optional) Relation to Route Profile for Interleak (class rtctrlProfile).
 * `relation_l3ext_rs_l3_dom_att` - (Optional) Relation to a L3 Domain (class extnwDomP).
+* `relation_l3extrs_redistribute_pol` - (Optional) A block representing the relation to a Route Profile for Redistribution (class rtctrlProfile).
+Type: Block.
+  * `source` - (Optional) Route Map Source for the Route Profile for Redistribution.
+  * `target_dn` - (Required) Distinguished name of the Route Control Profile for the Route Profile for Redistribution.